Goingsnake massacre: Background

-During the Civil War, Ezekiel "Zeke" Proctor, a Cherokee who had been removed from Georgia, fought for the Union Army.
+During the American Civil War, Ezekiel "Zeke" Proctor, a Cherokee who had been removed from Georgia, fought for the Union Army.
 All of the Beck family men, also Cherokee, fought for the Confederate Army.
 Most of the Cherokee Nation was allied with the Confederacy; many of its members were slaveholders, and the Confederate representatives had promised the Cherokee and other Native Americans an Indian state if they were victorious in the war.

 Following the war, tensions between the Proctors and the Becks were high; due mostly to the wartime loyalties, but also to Proctor's alleged romantic interest in Polly Beck.
 Proctor was a member of the Keetoowah Nighthawk Society, which strongly believed in the preservation of traditional ways, and was trying to resist European-American encroachment on land and culture.
 These members disapproved of Cherokee women being involved romantically with white men.
 In 1872 Proctor thought Polly Beck should not be in a relationship with a white man; she had been widowed in an earlier marriage to a Cherokee.
 Both Proctor and Beck had white fathers themselves, but identified as Cherokee.
-Proctor's father was a known murderer.

-The Union veteran was described as often drunk.
-He once forced his way into a house where a young girl had been playing the piano; after she stopped, he held her at gunpoint and made her continue playing.
 He was involved in several saloon brawls in the small town of Cincinnati, Arkansas, but he was also known for taking responsibility and returning afterward to pay for damages.
-He was said to have previously killed two Cherokee brothers from the Jaybird family.

 Polly Beck was described as an attractive woman of mixed race.
 She was the widow of Steven Hilderbrand (Cherokee), who had been killed during the Civil War.
 She remarried several times after his death.
 Jim Kesterson (or Chesterson), who was white, was either her fourth or fifth husband.
 Polly had one brother and two first cousins who worked with the Deputy US Marshals based at Fort Smith, the site of the US District Court for Western Arkansas and Indian Territory.